Circuit-Stream-LMS/Recommender-Discord-Bot/README.md

 ## How to start

+Make sure to first go into the recommend.py file and add your openai assistant information and your openai token into the start of the file where the input is reqested.

 To start the bot you simply need to launch, either your terminal (Linux, Mac & Windows), or your Command Prompt ( Windows)
 .